fornav/ForNav.Guide/docs/ForNAVForBCSaaS/README.md

 # Getting started with ForNAV for Business Central SaaS

 To quickly setup ForNAV for Business Central SaaS please follow the steps in the flow chart.
-Alternatively you can follow the Next buttons to follow the guided online learning or just pick any subject you want to know more about.
+Alternatively you can follow the Next buttons to follow the guided online learning or just pick any subject you want to know more about from the menu on the left.

 <script>